emorynlp/nlp4j/nlp4j/md/quickstart/train.md

 ```

 * `-c` specifies the configuration file (see [configuration](#configuration)).
 * `-m` specifies the output model file (saved in the [xz](http://tukaani.org) format).
-The model is not saved unless this option is specified.
+The model is not saved unless this option is set.
 * `-p` specifies the previously trained model file.
-If this option is specified, a new model is trained on top of the previous model.
+If this option is set, a new model is trained on top of the previous model.
 * `-t|d` specifies the training or development path pointing to either a file or a directory.
 When the path points to a file, only the specific file is trained.
-When the path points to a directory, all files with the file extension `-te|de` under the directory are trained.
-Note that the training can be done without using a development set by not specifying the `-d` option (see the example below).
+When the path points to a directory, all files with the file extension `-te|de` under the specific directory are trained.
+It is possible to train a model without using a development set by not setting the `-d` option (see the example below).
 * `-te|de` specifies the training or development file extension.
 The default value `*` implies files with any extension.
 This option is used only when the training or development path `-t|d` points to a directory.
 * `-mode` specifies the NLP component to be trained:
  * `pos`: part-of-speech tagging.